Geeksltd/MSharp.Docs/Tutorials/4/README.md

  - Custom Label for form / search elements

 ## Requirements
-In this tutorial we are going to implement an asset management system that lets users to do CRUD operation on assets and owners and let them to search and find assets and related owners easily.
+In this tutorial we are going to implement an asset management system that lets users to do CRUD operations on assets and owners and let them to search and find assets and related owners easily.
 Here are the sketches for list and model.

 ### Asset Types: